Guides

 IBAN, BIC/SWIFT and SEPA Guides

 Learn how IBAN, BIC/SWIFT, SEPA, checksums, and transfer details work.
-The guides keep format-validation limits and browser-local privacy visible.
+The guides keep format-check limits and browser-local privacy visible.

 Payment-code guides